GeoscienceAustralia/dea-notebooks/Scripts/README.rst

 BandIndices.py: calculating remote sensing band indices
      - **calculate_indices**: Computes a set of indices (including NDVI, GNDVI, NDWI, NDMI) from an xarray dataset
      - **geological_indices**: Computes a set of geological remote sensing indices (including CMR, FMR, IOR) from an xarray dataset
+     - **tasseled_cap**: Computes tasseled cap wetness, greenness and brightness bands from an xarray dataset

 SpatialTools.py: Rasters/shapefile manipulation functions that do not rely on DEA (i.e. no dc.load or xarrays)
      - **rasterize_vector**: Rasterize a vector file and return as an array